demisto/content/Packs/ContentManagement/Scripts/SuggestBranchName/README.md

 ## Used In
 ---
 This script is used in the following playbooks and scripts.
+* Pull Request Creation - Github
+* Pull Request Creation - Gitlab
-Pull Request Creation - Generic
+* Pull Request Creation - Bitbucket

 ## Inputs
 ---